-Extensive public outreach and consultation was performed during the fall of 2019 and spring of 2020 to inform and seek input from Yukon River fishermen and stakeholders.
-Run outlook and possible management strategies were discussed at Federal RAC meetings and State AC meetings, the Yukon River Panel meeting, and at the annual Yukon River Drainage Fishermen's Association (YRDFA) Board meeting.
-Due to uncertainties surrounding the COVID-19 pandemic, managers began holding weekly management meetings in April.
-The Executive Director of the Yukon River Inter-Tribal Fish Commission participated in some of these meetings and provided vital feedback from local fishermen to the managers.
-On May 12, a pre-season planning teleconference lead by YRDFA was held that brought together representatives from most Alaskan Yukon River communities to discuss the run outlook and management options.
-The fifth regular weekly YRDFA teleconference was held on June 9.
-Fishermen reported high water.
-Early fishermen reported Chinook Salmon catches were increasing.
-One Chinook Salmon was reported caught as far upriver as Anvik.
+Extensive public outreach and consultation was performed during the fall of 2019 and spring of 2020 to inform and seek input from Yukon River fishermen and stakeholders through the various State, Federal, and stakeholder organizations.
+On May 12, a preseason planning teleconference lead by YRDFA was held that brought together representatives from most Alaskan Yukon River communities to discuss the run outlook and management options.
+The sixth regular weekly YRDFA teleconference was held on June 16.
+Fishermen reported steady but smaller than usual catches, particularly of Summer Chum Salmon.
+Chinook Salmon catches were reported as far upriver as Ruby.
 Assessment project and management updates will continue to be given on the YRDFA weekly teleconferences each Tuesday at 1:00 pm at the following number: 1-800-315-6338, Passcode: 98566#.
 Fishermen have been encouraged to participate.